AndreRudolph/impulsephp-doc/docs/server/client_interaction.md

 The third parameter (default: true) indicates whether the source should be automatically be resolved by the assets package or not.

+It basically creates a link tag in the DOM.

+<h5><a name="import-javascript">Import javascript</a></h5>

+Analogous to css import, you can use the <span class="code-hint">importJavascript</span> method.
+It offers the exact same method signature but instead will create a new script tag in the DOM.